Academics & Classrooms

 Classes begin Tuesday, September 8, kicking off a three-semester schedule.

-The 2020-21 three-semester academic calendar — Fall, Spring, and Summer — allows for maximum flexibility to accommodate both those students living on campus and those living elsewhere.
+The 2020-21 three-semester academic calendar — Fall, Spring, and Summer — allows for maximum flexibility.
 The semesters are broken into two blocks each, allowing for Barnard’s new immersive courses.
 Adjustments have been made to winter and spring breaks around these blocks.

 - Fall 2020 semester: September 8 - December 23